ushashir/kro-be-task/README.md

-## About
-- This is a take home task as part of recruitment process for Kro

 ## How to setup Backend
 - Clone the repo with `git clone <repo url>`
 - Run `yarn` to install all the packages